Kindle Direct Publishing: Hate speech and misinformation

-There have been growing concerns that the minimalist approach Kindle Direct Publishing takes to quality control has led to the platform being turned into a popular vessel for offensive and potentially illegal content, including hate propaganda, neo-Nazi material, autism misinformation, illegal sex-based material (books promoting paedophilia or bestiality), plagiarized titles or books containing material that violates copyright, and books using another author's name and/or likeness.
-The platform has become infamous on social forums Reddit and 4Chan for "publishing anything" with little to no legal recourse or evaluation.
-Some titles released through Amazon's self-publishing platforms Kindle Direct Publishing and CreateSpace have since been removed by Amazon itself after numerous legal complaints.
-These titles include The Pedophile's Guide to Love and Pleasure: a Child-lover's Code of Conduct by Phillip R. Greaves, Is Greta Thunberg Just A Puppet?
+Kindle Direct Publishing has been criticised for hosting offensive and potentially illegal content, including hate propaganda, neo-Nazi material, autism misinformation, and illegal sex-based material (books promoting paedophilia or bestiality).
+Users on Reddit and 4Chan have described its quality control policy as "publishing anything" with little to no legal recourse or evaluation.
+Some titles released through Amazon's self-publishing platforms Kindle Direct Publishing and CreateSpace have been removed by Amazon after legal complaints, such as The Pedophile's Guide to Love and Pleasure: a Child-lover's Code of Conduct by Phillip R. Greaves, Is Greta Thunberg Just A Puppet?
 The truth about the the [sic] youngest ambientalist by Markus Jorgenssen, and A MAD World Order by Paul Bernardo.

-In an experiment to test the lack of Amazon's quality control in the known area of autism-themed books, Wired journalist Matthew "Matt" Reynolds penned a self-published Kindle eBook titled How To Cure Autism: A guide to using chlorine dioxide to cure autism.
-As he explained, "to test the system, we uploaded a fake Kindle book titled How To Cure Autism: A guide to using chlorine dioxide to cure autism.
+In an experiment to test Amazon's quality control, Wired journalist Matthew "Matt" Reynolds penned a self-published Kindle eBook titled How To Cure Autism: A guide to using chlorine dioxide to cure autism.
+He explained, "to test the system, we uploaded a fake Kindle book titled How To Cure Autism: A guide to using chlorine dioxide to cure autism.
 The listing was approved within two hours.
 When creating the book, Amazon's Kindle publishing service suggested a stock cover image that made it appear as though the book had been approved by the FDA."
 He pointed out that a number of other real Kindle titles promoting bleach cures and other misinformation were already prevalent on Amazon.